Biography

 Besides singing regularly in baroque -and oratorio concerts, the baroque song specifically is close to Henriette’s heart.
 This and a long-time musical partnership with David van Ooijen, lutenist and guitarist, led to the production of their cd “La Cecchina” which features a selection of Francesca Caccini’s Il primo Libro delle Musiche (1618).
 This recording was well received in the press.
 National newspaper The Telegraaf noted “sympathetic beauty” and “beautiful repertoire, performed with a voice both personal and beautiful”.

-Henriette was a freelance choir singer for many years, working with the Nederlands Kamerkoor, the Groot Omroepkoor (Dutch Radio Choir) and The Amsterdam Baroque Choir.
+Henriette Feith was a freelance choir singer for many years, working with the Nederlands Kamerkoor, the Groot Omroepkoor (Dutch Radio Choir) and The Amsterdam Baroque Choir.